Whenever there is a collision between a car and a pedestrian, the resulting injuries are often serious and even fatal.

 Car accidents involving pedestrians are often extremely dangerous.
 Whenever there is a collision between a car and a pedestrian, the resulting injuries are often serious and even fatal.
 Due to the fact that cars weigh a lot more and move much faster than humans, even a minor collision can cause permanent injuries if the pedestrian survives.

 Being hit by an automobile is a very traumatic experience.
 The confusion and uncertainty that surrounds such events can make the whole situation even more stressful.
-In this post, we will talk about the two common misconceptions about car accidents involving pedestrians.
+We will talk about the two common misconceptions about car accidents involving pedestrians.

 Unfortunately, even though the pedestrian suffers severe injuries in a collision while the driver of the car may be completely safe, the pedestrian may not get to share their side of the story.
 This happens because in most cases, the pedestrian is badly injured and disoriented after the car accident, and may not be able to give an account of the accident immediately.